 By private automobile?
-Grand River Avenue, which borders the campus on the north, is a main highway.
 You will find route markings to East Lansing and Michigan State easy to follow no matter from which direction you are arriving.
 Your map of the campus in this handbook will help you find your first campus stop once you are in East Lansing.